It’s impossible to say that a certain country is completely safe, especially when it comes to China.

 3. Beware of ATMs

-When you need to get money out, only use banks or cash machines (ATMs) that belong to reputable banks.
+When you need to get money out, only use cash machines (ATMs) that belong to reputable banks in China.

 This will cut down your chances of getting fake notes or having your details stolen.